DjangoForAll/Django-Course/Level_2/Content/1a_Basics_of_python/4_data_structures.md

 ```

 Lists like strings comes with a bunch of methods like `.count()`, `.index()`, `.append()`, `.pop()`, `.remove()`, `.reverse()`, `.sort()` etc. You can find a full list of methods in the [Python documentation](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists).
 Explaining everything in detail is beyond the scope of this tutorial.

+Some examples of methods that can be used with lists are:

 ```python
 list_with_numbers = [1, 2, 3, 4, 5]